Mud dauber: Food

 Like most other solitary wasps, mud daubers are parasitoids, but unlike the majority of parasitoids, they actively capture and paralyze the prey upon which they lay their eggs.
 The females build the nests, and hunt to provision them.
-Males of pipe-organ mud daubers have been observed bringing spiders to the nest, and nest guarding, an extremely rare appearance of male parental care, otherwise virtually unknown among Hymenoptera.
+Males of pipe-organ mud daubers have been observed bringing spiders to the nest, and nest-guarding, an extremely rare appearance of male parental care, otherwise virtually unknown among Hymenoptera.

 Black and yellow mud daubers primarily prey on relatively small, colorful spiders, such as crab spiders (and related groups), orb weavers and some jumping spiders.
 They usually find them in and around vegetation.
 Blue mud daubers are the main predator of the black and brown widow spiders.

 Adults of both sexes frequently drink flower nectar, but they stock their nests with spiders, which serve as food for their offspring.
 Mud daubers prefer particular kinds and sizes of spiders for their larders.
 Instead of stocking a nest cell with one or two large spiders, mud daubers cram as many as two dozen small spiders into a nest cell.

 To capture a spider, the wasp grabs it and stings it.
-The venom from the sting does not kill the spider, but paralyzes and preserves it so it can be transported and stored in the nest cell until consumed by the larva.
+The venom from the sting does not kill the spider, but paralyzes and preserves it so it can be transported and stored in a nest cell until consumed by the larva.
 A mud dauber usually lays its egg on the prey item and then seals it into the nest cell with a mud cap.
 It then builds another cell or nest.
 The young survive the winter inside the nest.

 Airplane incidents

+Florida Commuter Airlines Flight 65

+On September 12, 1980, Florida Commuter Airlines Flight 65 crashed on a flight from Palm Beach International Airport to Grand Bahama International Airport, killing all 34 people on board.
+Before the flight, a mud dauber's nest was discovered in a pitot tube of the airplane which was cleaned by maintenance using an unapproved method.
+Although the NTSB could not determine the cause of the accident, one of the possible factors was the improper cleaning of the mud dauber nest from the pitot tube.

 Birgenair Flight 301

 On February 6, 1996, Birgenair Flight 301, a 757 jet flying from Puerto Plata in the Dominican Republic, crashed into the Atlantic Ocean.
 All 13 crew members and 176 passengers were killed.
 A key part of the accident was a blocked pitot tube.
-Although the tubes were never recovered from the ocean floor, the plane had been sitting on the tarmac for twenty-five days with uncovered pitot tubes.
+Although the tubes were never recovered from the ocean floor, the plane had been sitting on the tarmac for 25 days with uncovered pitot tubes.
 Investigators believe a black and yellow mud dauber, Sceliphron caementarium, got into the tube and built its cylindrical nest inside, causing faulty air-speed readings that were a large part of the crash.
-The main and primary cause of the crash, however, was pilot error due to the flight crew's improper response to inaccurate air-speed and the stick-shaker stall warning.